 Grab some fresh produce at Central Market

-Compared to the Stalinist funk of the decommissioned zeppelin hangers of Riga Central Market, Central Market Ljubljana might not appear so interesting for visitors.
-What Central Market lacks in dystopian style though, it certainly makes up for in selection.
+Compared to the Stalinist funk of the decommissioned zeppelin hangers of Riga Central Market, Central Market Ljubljana might not appear quite as interesting for visitors.
+What Central Market lacks in dystopian style, though, it makes up for in selection.

 See the city from above at the Skyscraper (Nebotičnik)

-Built in 1933, the aptly-named Skyscraper (Nebotičnik) was, in its glory days, the definitively tallest building in the former Yugoslavia, and one of the tallest in Europe.
+Built in 1933, the aptly-named Skyscraper (Nebotičnik) was, in its glory days, the tallest building in the former Yugoslavia and one of the tallest in Europe.

 Things have changed since the Skyscraper’s first hurrah.
-At just thirteen stories, Nebotičnik doesn’t even come close.
+At just thirteen stories, Nebotičnik doesn’t even come close now.

 That’s not to say that it’s not worth a visit.

-For the full experience, opt for the beautiful Art Deco spiral staircase over the elevator and treat yourself to a meal & a drink at the 12th-floor restaurant for your effort.
+For the full experience, opt for the beautiful Art Deco spiral staircase over the elevator and treat yourself to a meal and a drink at the 12th-floor restaurant for your effort.

 Get quirky in Metelkova Mesto